hashicorp/vagrant/website/source/docs/triggers/index.html.md

 _after_ Vagrant commands.

-Each trigger is expected to be given a command key for when it should be fired during the Vagrant command life cycle.
+Each trigger is expected to be given a command key for when it should be fired during the Vagrant command lifecycle.
 These could be defined as a single key or an array which acts like a _whitelist_ for the defined trigger.